ShipBlu/vue-select/README.md

 It takes a lot of effort to maintain this project.
 If it has saved you development time, please consider [sponsoring the project](https://github.com/sponsors/sagalbot) with GitHub sponsors!

-Huge thanks to the [sponsors](https://github.com/sponsors/sagalbot) and [contributors](https://github.com/sagalbot/vue-select/graphs/contributors) that make Vue Select possible!
+Huge thanks to the [sponsors](https://github.com/sponsors/sagalbot) and [contributors](https://github.com/sagalbot/shipblu-vue-select/graphs/contributors) that make Vue Select possible!

 ## Install

-> Vue 3 support is on the `beta` channel: `vue-select@beta`, and will become the new default when `v4` is released.
-See [#1579](https://github.com/sagalbot/vue-select/issues/1597) for more details!
+> Vue 3 support is on the `beta` channel: `shipblu-vue-select@beta`, and will become the new default when `v4` is released.
+See [#1579](https://github.com/sagalbot/shipblu-vue-select/issues/1597) for more details!